This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This colorful canal area is one of the most touristy Mexico City sightseeing spots, yes, but it’s also a popular place for locals to celebrate special occasions, like birthdays and quinceañeras.

-The waterway is filled with brightly colored boats, called trajineras, which you can rent by the hour and ride through the canal way, past mariachi bands and food vendors.
+The waterway is filled with brightly colored boats, called trajineras, which you can rent by the hour and ride through the canals, past mariachi bands, and food vendors.

-Located 30 kilometers south of Mexico City, visiting Xochimilco requires a good portion of a day, but it is easy to get there on public transportation.
+Located 30 kilometers south of Mexico City, visiting Xochimilco requires a good portion of the day, but it is easy to get there on public transportation.

 This city is a vibrant metropolis full of color, culture, and plenty of things to do for all types of travelers.